Rabbi David Z. Vaisberg

 David Z. Vaisberg

 Born in Montreal, Quebec, and raised in Mississauga, Ontario, Rabbi Vaisberg earned his Honours B.A. in Psychology from York University in 2006, while acting and doing construction work for Vanier College Productions and working as Cantorial Soloist for Solel Congregation of Mississauga.
-Rabbi Vaisberg was ordained from Hebrew Union College – Jewish Institute of Religion’s New York Campus in May 2012, where he was a Mandel Fellow and a teaching and research assistant to Rabbi Dr. Eugene Borowitz.
+Rabbi Vaisberg was ordained from Hebrew Union College – Jewish Institute of Religion’s New York Campus in May 2012.
+He was a Mandel Fellow and a teaching and research assistant to Rabbi Dr. Eugene Borowitz.

 -“Israel: Projection, Potential, and Self-Actualization.”
 In Eds.
 Stanley Davids and Lawrence Englander’s Fragile Dialogue: New Voices of Liberal Zionism (2018).